 “I felt threatened.
 He said if anyone found out, the court case (for her husband’s domestic violence) would have to start all over again.”

-December 2014 – Due to a backlog of cases in the Safeguarding Referral Unit the HMIC believed this meant ‘potentially vulnerable victims were either waiting an unacceptable time for services or missed altogether’, and because of concern that the force’s definition of vulnerability was too narrow.
+December 2014 – Due to a backlog of cases in the Safeguarding Referral Unit, Her Majesty’s Inspectorate of Constabulary (HMIC)’s PEEL Report raised concerns that “potentially vulnerable victims were either waiting an unacceptable time for services or missed altogether”, and because the force’s definition of vulnerability was too narrow.